Adelphi, London

-The Adam Brothers' Adelphi (1768–72) was London's first neoclassical building.
-Eleven large houses fronted a vaulted terrace, with wharves beneath, known as the Adelphi Arches'.
+The Adam Brothers' Adelphi Terrace (1768–72) was London's first neoclassical building.
+Eleven large houses fronted a vaulted terrace, with wharves beneath that were known as the 'Adelphi Arches'.

 Current view of the remaining building at 11 Adelphi Terrace, the furthest left house of the original buildings when viewed from the river.

 Adelphi (/əˈdɛlfi/; from the Greek ἀδελφοί adelphoi, meaning "brothers") is a district of the City of Westminster in Greater London.
+It includes what remains of the streets of Adelphi Terrace, Robert Street and John Adam Street.

+The district is named after Adelphi Terrace, which was a block of 24 unified neoclassical terrace houses, which occupied the land between The Strand and the River Thames, that were built between 1768 and 1772 by the Adam brothers (John, Robert, James and William), to whom the terrace's Greek-derived name refers.

-The small district includes the streets of Adelphi Terrace, Robert Street and John Adam Street.
-Of rare use colloquially, Adelphi is grouped with Aldwych as the greater Strand district (a main street of London between the two areas and those immediately adjoining) which for many decades formed a parliamentary constituency and civil registration district.
+Most of Adelphi Terrace was demolished in the 1930s and replaced with the Art Deco New Adelphi building.
+The district, which retains the name of the demolished terrace, is now grouped with Aldwych as the greater Strand district (a main street of London between the two areas and those immediately adjoining) which for many decades formed a parliamentary constituency and civil registration district.

-Adelphi Buildings
+Adelphi Terrace

 A prospect of London by Alexander Nasmyth, 1826.
 The Adelphi Buildings can be seen to the left of Waterloo Bridge.

-The Art Deco Adelphi building from the 1930s, located at 1-10 John Adam Street.
+The Art Deco Adelphi building from the 1930s, located at 1-11 John Adam Street.

-The district is named after the Adelphi Buildings, a block of 24 unified neoclassical terrace houses that occupied the land between The Strand and the River Thames in the parish of St Martin in the Fields, which also included a headquarters building for the "Society for the Encouragement of Arts, Manufactures and Commerce" (now generally known as the Royal Society of Arts).
-They were built between 1768 and 1772 by the Adam brothers (John, Robert, James and William Adam), to whom the buildings' Greek-derived name refers.
-The ruins of Durham House on the site were demolished for their construction.
+The district is named after Adelphi Terrace, which was a block of 24 unified neoclassical terrace houses, which occupied the land between The Strand and the River Thames in the parish of St Martin in the Fields, that were built between 1768 and 1772 by the Adam brothers (John, Robert, James and William), to whom the terrace's Greek-derived name refers.
+Robert Adam's design was influenced by his visit to Diocletian's Palace in Split, Dalmatia (present day Croatia).

-Robert Adam was influenced by his extensive visit to Diocletian's Palace in Split, Dalmatia (present day Croatia), and he applied some of this influence to the design of the neoclassical Adelphi Buildings.
-The nearby Adelphi Theatre is named after the Adelphi Buildings.
+The ruins of Durham House on the site were demolished for its construction.
+The nearby Adelphi Theatre is named after Adelphi Terrace.

-Many of the Adelphi Buildings were demolished in the early 1930s and replaced with the New Adelphi, a monumental Art Deco building designed by the firm of Collcutt & Hamp.
-Buildings remaining from the old Adelphi include 11 Adelphi Terrace (formerly occupied by numismatic specialists A.H.
+Most of Adelphi Terrace was itself demolished in the early 1930s and replaced with the Art Deco New Adelphi building by the firm of Collcutt & Hamp.
+Surviving buildings from the original Adelphi Terrace include 11 Adelphi Terrace (formerly occupied by numismatic specialists A.H.
 Baldwin & Sons Ltd) and the Royal Society of Arts headquarters (which has expanded to incorporate two of the former houses).
 Benjamin Pollock's Toy Shop was located here in the 1940s.